Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 State Overview

-North Dakota maintains one of the most permissive drone regulatory environments in the United States.
-The state has no local drone ordinances and minimal state-level restrictions beyond federal FAA requirements.
-Primary regulation centers on law enforcement drone use and private surveillance protections.
-North Dakota is unique as the only state explicitly permitting law enforcement to arm drones with less-than-lethal weapons.
-The state also operates the Vantis statewide BVLOS network, the most advanced UAS operating environment in the nation.
+North Dakota maintains one of the most permissive drone regulatory environments in the United States, with no state registration requirements, no local ordinances, and the nation's only statewide beyond-visual-line-of-sight (BVLOS) infrastructure network.
+The state's primary drone law prohibits private surveillance without consent but is notably the only state explicitly permitting law enforcement to equip drones with less-than-lethal weapons.

 2